 @ethryndal

-Sarah Baran wrote a new post, Why Christian Authors Should Consider Tackling LGBTQ+ Issues 4 months ago
+Sarah Burns wrote a new post, Why Christian Authors Should Consider Tackling LGBTQ+ Issues 7 months, 1 week ago

 You don’t have to look far to find someone talking about gay rights, whether on the news, social media, or—you guessed it—in fiction.
 At the library where I work, pro-LGBTQ+ novels are packed so tightly onto the […]